sbt/sbt-jupiter-interface/README.md

 ## Usage

-Add the following lines to `./project/plugins.sbt`.
+Add the following line to `./project/plugins.sbt`.
 See the section [Using Plugins](http://www.scala-sbt.org/release/docs/Using-Plugins.html) in the sbt wiki for more information.

-    resolvers += Resolver.jcenterRepo

-    addSbtPlugin("net.aichler" % "sbt-jupiter-interface" % "0.8.4")
+    addSbtPlugin("net.aichler" % "sbt-jupiter-interface" % "0.10.0")

-Note that if you are using a different dependency resolver (e.g. `coursier`) then a resolver for `jcenterRepo` needs to be added to `build.sbt` as well:

-    resolvers in ThisBuild += Resolver.jcenterRepo

 Additionally a test dependency to this plugins runtime library `jupiter-interface` is required for every module which wants to run `JUnit 5` tests: